HPD 2.1.1 Standard

 What’s new in HPD Open Standard version 2.1.1

 HPD Open Standard V2.1.1 was released on July 2, 2018.
 This Release provides the official Standard document, as well as descriptive materials that explain updated features.
-Full Implementation of HPD v2.1.1 will be concurrent with the availability of the updated HPD Builder tool, now planned for November 2018, at which time HPD v2.1.1 will become the “Effective” HPD Open Standard.
+Full Implementation of HPD v2.1.1 was completed on December 17, 2018 with the full implementation of HPD Builder 2.1.1, HPD Open Standard v2.1.1 is now the “Effective” version of the HPD Open Standard, with an “Effective Date” of December 17, 2018.

-The first phase of the 2.1.1 rollout, the new User Interface, was released on October 1st.
-The remaining changes are targeted for late November 2018.
+The first phase of the HPD Builder 2.1.1 rollout, the new User Interface, was completed on October 1st, 2018.
+The remaining changes to HPD Builder 2.1.1 were completed on December 17, 2018.

 New to HPD v2.1.1, manufacturers will now have pathways that clarify how they should report on products with “Special Conditions”—situations where the already-defined HPD methods cannot be applied, due to material characteristics.
 Also included are updates to strengthen the consistency of Hazard Screening Methods.